-Caitlin is first seen working as a scientist and researcher for N.O.W.H.E.R.E., in charge of overseeign Superboy's development.
-During this time, it is revealed that she has a close friendship with Rose Wilson, a young N.O.W.H.E.R.E. operative in charge of killing Superboy, should he prove to be uncontrollable.
-There is also some subtext in their conversations, indicating that their relationship may be more than friendship, but this is not yet clarified.
+Caitlin is first seen working as a scientist and researcher for N.O.W.H.E.R.E., in charge of overseeing Superboy's development.
+Fairchild's initial appearance was similar to the pre-Gen-active Wildstorm version, once again of slight build and wearing glasses.
+She has a close friendship with Rose Wilson, a young N.O.W.H.E.R.E. operative in charge of killing Superboy, should he prove to be uncontrollable.

-Caitlin, also called "Red", shows a close attachment to Superboy after they psychically bonded during his awakening, causing her to greatly care about the success of the project and his well being.
-When Superboy is thrust into the field prematurely, Caitlin is very adamant that he is not ready and needs more training and growth, but her pleas go unheeded, resulting in Superboy being lost beneath a crumbling building.
+Caitlin, also called "Red", shows a close attachment to Superboy after they psychically bonded during his awakening.
+When Superboy is thrust into the field prematurely, Caitlin is adamant that he is not ready and needs more training and growth, but her pleas go unheeded, resulting in Superboy being lost beneath a crumbling building.

 When Superboy returns to N.O.W.H.E.R.E.'s facility, he breaks into Fairchild's room, demanding answers.
 Angry that he would dare intrude in her room to question her, after she'd been so caring about him during the project, she reveals her metahuman powers by suddenly bulking up and defending herself easily, as she is immune to Superboy's telekinesis.
 However, she is knocked unconscious by a chunk of ceiling that Superboy throws at her.
 She is then taken away by N.O.W.H.E.R.E., who claim that she is a terrorist bent on taking down the organization from the inside.
 Before she is taken, however, she leaves behind data on N.O.W.H.E.R.E.'s activties for Rose to find.